RasaHQ/helm-charts/charts/rasa-bot/README.md

 ## Quick start

-The rasa-bot deploy Rasa Open Source Server and load a model that is defined by the `applicationSettings.defaultModel` value (the value for `applicationSettings.defaultModel` has to be a URL that points to a tag.gz file).
+The rasa-bot deploy Rasa Open Source Server which will create a initial project and train model, the trained model is loaded.

 Below you can find examples of how to configure your deployment or use more advanced configurations such as integration with Rasa X / Enterprise.

 Default components that will be installed along with the rasa-bot: